 An approved query request entitles the plaintiff’s attorney or plaintiff pro se to receive only that information available in the NPDB at the time the hospital was required but failed to query and is limited to a one-time-only disclosure.
 It also includes information on any reports that were subsequently voided.

-Defense attorneys are not permitted access to the NPDB or to the HIPDB because the defendant practitioner is permitted to perform his or her own self query.
+Defense attorneys are not permitted access to the NPDB or to the HIPDB because the defendant practitioner is permitted to perform his or her self-query.

-The information obtained from the NPDB on the practitioner can be used only with respect to a legal action or claim against the hospital, not against the practitioner.
+The information obtained from the NPDB on the practitioner can be used only concerning a legal action or claim against the hospital, not against the practitioner.
 Any further disclosure or use violates the confidentiality provisions of Title IV and subjects the plaintiff’s attorney and/or the plaintiff pro se to a civil monetary penalty of up to $11,000 per incident.